hexaedron/funny_cocoOS/README.md

 # cocoOS
 A cooperative operating system based on coroutines

-cocoOS is a free, open source, cooperative task scheduler, based on coroutines targeted for embedded microcontrollers like AVR, MSP430 and STM32.
+cocoOS is a free, open source, cooperative task scheduler, based on coroutines targeted for embedded microcontrollers.
+**This is a port of cocoOS for [ch32fun](https://github.com/cnlohr/ch32fun) framework**

 Task procedures scheduled by cooperative kernels are so called RTC's, run to completion tasks.
 They execute from the first line of the procedure to the last line.